Angle at the centre of a circle is twice the angle at the circumference

 This time the point P is in the minor sector formed by the lines OR and OQ.

-The angle b is always in the opposite sector to the angle a.
-So in this case b is a reflex angle (an angle that is greater than 180°).
+As we saw earlier, angle b is always in the opposite sector to the angle a.
+When angle a is in the minor sector, it will be an obtuse angle (that is, an angle that is greater than 90° but less than 180°).
+Since b is twice a, it will be a reflex angle (that is, an angle that is greater than 180°).
 Again, don't be confused by the different appearance of the diagram.

 Proof